softwareclub/DeerCoders/ReadMe.txt

 Note
 `````
-1. In order to download .docs files you need to click on
+1. In order to download .docs files you need to click on "View Raw".